 Southlake, TX – Nov 23, 2009 – Retailers call the day after Thanksgiving “Black Friday” because the surge of Christmas shoppers starts the year-end push retailers count on to be in black ink for the year.
 Plumbers call it a very long day.

 For many homeowners Black Friday will have quite a different meaning.
 All the extra cooking and house guests makes the Friday after Thanksgiving the busiest day of the year for plumbers across the United States.

-Master Plumber Bill Stevens, of Berkeys Plumbing, Heating and Air Conditioning, says most service calls plumbers receive on Thanksgiving and the day after result from three problems – garbage disposers, clogged drains and toilets.
+Master Plumber Jamie Wooldridge, of Berkeys Plumbing, Heating and Air Conditioning, says most service calls plumbers receive on Thanksgiving and the day after result from three problems – garbage disposers, clogged drains and toilets.
 He says many emergency calls would be unnecessary if people would pay heed to some telltale signs of plumbing problems before the holiday.

 Problem #1 – Garbage Disposer Overload

 First Plumbers’ Law Thanksgiving: People will try to put things down your disposer they wouldn’t think of trying with their own.

 The food disposers in most homes aren’t capable of handling large loads all at once.
 Nor are they especially good at processing potato peels, celery, corn cobs, turkey dressing and bones.
 These tips will help avoid a disposal disaster:

 - Run the disposal with a moderate-to-strong flow of cold water.
 Continue to run cold water for 15 seconds after grinding is complete to carry the waste out of your pipes.

 - Don’t attempt to grind too much at a time.
 Use a steady follow of smaller amounts instead of filling the sink with food waste before flipping the switch.